Back to National Guide

 Sydney-Specific Considerations

-Sydney's floor tiling market is split between straightforward apartment jobs and more complex renovation work in older housing.
+Sydney's floor tiling market is split between straightforward apartment jobs and more complex renovation work in older housing stock.

-Modern apartments.
-Zetland, Mascot, Rhodes, Olympic Park, Parramatta.
+Modern apartments (Zetland, Mascot, Rhodes, Olympic Park, Parramatta).
 Concrete slab construction with standard floor levels.
 These are the simplest floor tiling jobs in Sydney.
-The main complication is strata restrictions: many buildings require acoustic underlay beneath tiles and limit construction noise to business hours.
-Check your strata by-laws before commissioning the work.
+The main complication is strata restrictions: many buildings require acoustic underlay beneath tiles, limit construction noise to business hours, and require written approval before work begins.
+Some schemes also restrict delivery access, which matters for heavy tile pallets.
+Large-format porcelain (600x600mm or 600x1200mm) is the most requested tile type in these buildings, creating fewer grout lines in open-plan spaces.
+Budget for levelling compound even on apparently flat slabs, as minor variations become visible with large tiles.

-Inner-west and inner-south terraces.
-Newtown, Marrickville, Leichhardt, Surry Hills, Redfern.
-Timber subfloors are common.
-Tiles cannot be laid directly on timber; a cement sheet overlay is needed first.
-This adds material and labour cost but produces a stable tiling substrate.
+Inner-west and inner-south terraces (Newtown, Marrickville, Leichhardt, Surry Hills, Redfern).
+Timber subfloors are common in these pre-war and Federation homes.
+Tiles cannot be laid directly on timber because timber moves with humidity changes and the tiles will crack.
+A cement sheet overlay must be installed first, adding $25–$40/m2 in material and labour.
+If the floor has significant bounce or sag, the joists may need reinforcing before the overlay goes on.
 Open-plan kitchen and living areas in these terraces are often created by removing internal walls, leaving a mix of floor levels and substrates that need reconciling.
+Timber-look porcelain planks (200x1200mm) are a popular choice here, giving the warmth of timber floors without the maintenance.

-North Shore.
-Lane Cove, Mosman, Chatswood.
-Natural stone tiles (marble, limestone, travertine) are common in higher-end renovations.
+North Shore (Lane Cove, Mosman, Chatswood, Lindfield).
+Natural stone tiles (marble, limestone, travertine, at $55–$130/m2 supply) are common in higher-end renovations.
 Stone varies in thickness and requires careful layout to avoid lippage (uneven tile edges).
-Sealing is needed before grouting and periodically after installation.
+Each piece needs back-buttering with adhesive as well as bed adhesive on the substrate.
+Sealing is needed before grouting and periodically after installation to prevent staining.

-Western Sydney.
-Penrith, Liverpool, Campbelltown.
+Western Sydney (Penrith, Liverpool, Campbelltown, Oran Park).
 Newer homes on concrete slabs with straightforward access.
 Floor tiling is predictable and cost-effective.
-Large open-plan areas are standard, and bulk tile areas of 40–80m2 bring per-square-metre rates down.
+Large open-plan areas of 40–80m2 are standard in these estates, and the volume brings per-square-metre rates to the lower end of the range.

 Hiring a Licensed Tiler in NSW

-• That the quote includes floor levelling or clearly states it as an additional line item after site inspection
+• The quote includes floor levelling or clearly states it as a separate line item after site inspection

-• Experience with your tile type (especially important for large-format or natural stone)
+• Experience with your tile type is confirmed (especially important for large-format or natural stone)

 How We Calculate